 - Don't exclude remote team members in a hybrid work environment.

 Now that we've covered the basics of effective check-ins, how do we implement them in our meetings?
 Let's break down some of the most valuable types of check-in questions by meeting type, and walk through tips for each.

 Daily standup check-in questions

-Daily standups are a standard check-in meeting for many teams’ day-to-day workflows.
+Daily standups are a standard check-in meeting for many teams' day-to-day workflows.
 The purpose of standup meetings is to get a status update on daily progress and identify any blockers from the team.
-These should ideally be short and sweet - no more than a couple minute update per person - so that everyone can get back to more high-value task work for the day.
+These should ideally be short and sweet – no more than a couple-minute update per team member – so everyone can get back to their pressing work for the day.